Codefiring/Cryptography_coursera/README.md

 # Cryptography_coursera
-There are the quiz and project during learning this course,
+There are the quiz and project during learning this course.
+## Week one: Stream Cipher